anywherelearning

 Build a Rube Goldberg Machine

-Homeschool engineering project for kids ages 6-14: build an absurdly complicated machine to do something simple.
-Creativity meets engineering.
+STEM engineering project for kids ages 6-14: build an absurdly complicated machine to do something simple.
+Design thinking, cause-and-effect, and creativity meet.

 Unlock with membership$99/year · 100+ activities